databus23/ca-regen/README.md

 === Testing CA Compatibility ===

-Test 1: Client with original CA
-❌ Expected failure with original CA: client request failed: Get "https://localhost:8443": tls: failed to verify certificate: x509: certificate signed by unknown authority

 Test 2: Client with new CA
 ✓ Client received response: Hello from regenerated CA server!

+Test 1: Client with original CA
+✓ Client received response: Hello from regenerated CA server!

 🎉 Success!
-The regenerated CA with critical basic constraints is NOT compatible with clients using the original CA.
+The regenerated CA with critical basic constraints is compatible with clients using the original CA.
-This demonstrates that changing basic constraints to critical breaks backward compatibility.
+This demonstrates that changing basic constraints to critical does not break backward compatibility.
 ```

 ## Key Features